 The Masters is designed for students who would like to acquire solid training in both core knowledge and methodology, allowing them to conduct research and quantitative and qualitative studies, to analyse and communicate the results, and to work on a team.

 Masters graduates may take up posts of responsibility in a wide range of organisations (consulting and advisory firms, associations, public administration, local authorities, governmental and non-governmental international organisations, social organisations, professional sectors, etc.).

 - Master's in Economics

 - Master's in Sociology

 - Master's in Law (Offered and coordinated by Sciences Po Law School)

-Two dual degree programmes are offered: in history with the École du Louvre (FR) and in economics with Université Paris 1 Panthéon Sorbonne (Dual degree in Economics and Quantitative Economics).
+Three dual degree programmes are offered: in history with the École du Louvre (FR) and King's College London, and in economics with Université Paris 1 Panthéon Sorbonne (Dual degree in Economics and Quantitative Economics).

-The Doctoral School’s Masters programmes offer unique study paths in social sciences combining taught courses and research.
+The Masters programmes offer unique study paths in social sciences combining taught courses and research.